Eomys/pyleecan-doc/Tests_Turorials/make.setup.function.md

 # How to make a setup function with Pytest

 To make a setup function, Pytest provide fixture functions.
 It's just a simple function that we launch before every test functions in the test class.
+This method allow to make a common setup funcion for all the tests in the file/class.
+This is very useful.
 It can also be a function we launch before only one test not in a class.
 Here is an example :

 ```py